kiooeht/ModTheSpire/README.txt

 When making your mod .jar, you do not have to include the base game .jar, even if it is a dependency.
 If you include a file called `ModTheSpireVersion` at the root of your .jar, ModTheSpire will use its contents as your mod name in the version string.
 Leaving the file empty will remove ModTheSpire from the version string completely.

+For collaborators:
+compile with maven
+`mvn clean package` will put a modthespire-dev.jar into `target/` if you do not have maven install it or use the maven wrapper (./mvnw or mvnw.cmd)

 Changelog
 =========